souravs17031999/topsis-python/README.md

 @Roll no. : 101883068
 # Algorithm :
 ### STEP 1 :
 Create an evaluation matrix consisting of m alternatives and n criteria, with the intersection of each alternative and criteria.
+Apply any preprocessing if required.
 ### STEP 2 :
 The matrix is then normalised using the norm.